simonm3/mim/README.rst

 i.
 Redirect browser

+* proxy.py
 * Set browser proxy settings to point to ip address of proxy PC port 10000
-* /proxy.py

 ii.
 Run arp attack

-* ./proxy.py [NOTE: run first else target will have loss of service]
+* proxy.py
-* ./users.py to see available machines to target on the local network
+* users.py to see available machines to target on the local network
-* sudo ./arp.py -t <ip address> to initiate arp attack on a target ip
+* arp -t <ip address> to initiate arp attack on a target ip

 iii.
 Run fake access point

-* sudo ./fakeAP.py
+* fakeap
 * connect to Free Wifi from target pc
-* ./proxy.py [NOTE: run after fakeAP to set firewall settings]
+* proxy.py [NOTE: run after fakeAP to set firewall settings]

 How to create a plugin
 ----------------------